Who can get an apprenticeship?

 There are also other ways to find apprenticeships.
 It is worth trying them all:

-Support to apply
+More support to apply

-Find out how to apply for an apprenticeship using the National Apprenticeship Finder, and hear tips for success from other young people.
+You can also find out how to apply for an apprenticeship using the National Apprenticeship Finder, and hear tips for success from other young people.